gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 #### Using GPT for medication data

-Now for my favourite part: medication.
-Each participant’s list of prescribed medication in the 30 days preceding the data collection was obtained by NHANES staff.
-They are listed and were obtained from ‘RXQ_RX_E - I’.
+Each participant has provided a list of prescribed medication consumed in the 30 days preceding the interview.
+These datasets are available as ‘RXQ_RX_E - I’.

-My idea was to categorise those participants between those who were (or were not) taking oral hypoglycemic drugs and blood pressure medication.
-I wanted to include those as covariates in my models.
+My idea was to categorise those participants between those who were (or were not) taking oral hypoglycemic drugs and blood pressure medication, and include those in the statistical models.

 I used the openAI API for that, obtaining “Yes” or “No” answers to the classes of drugs I was interested in: